metaleap/go-ngine/_examples/ng-sample-01-TriQuad/README.md

 # ng-sample-01-TriQuad
 --
-Renders rotating, moving triangles and quads with some color funkyness in 3D space.
+Renders a rotating & moving triangle and quad with some color funkyness in 3D space.

 --